RPDeshaies/chrome-shark/README.md

 ##How does it work

-Simply go to the [official website](http://tareck117.github.io/chrome-shark/), go to the Bookmark section and **drag and drop the bookmark button to your bookmarks** (not yet released)
+Simply go to the [official website](http://tareck117.github.io/chrome-shark/), go to the Bookmarklet section and **drag and drop the bookmark button to your bookmarks**

 Here's what the application looks like :